-"WHO IS HE?"-THE LOGOS, A GOD-THE ONLY BEGOTTEN OF JEHOVAH-THE BIBLE'S TESTIMONY-"HE WHO WAS RICH"- "BEFORE ABRAHAM WAS I AM"-"THE FIRST AND THE LAST"- "JEHOVAH POSSESSED ME IN THE BEGINNING" -THE LOGOS MADE FLESH-NOT INCARNATED-HE HUMBLED HIMSELF-"HE WHO WAS RICH FOR OUR SAKES BECAME POOR"-NO HYPOCRISY IN THIS TESTIMONY-OUR LORD'S CONDUCT NOT DECEPTIVE- THE HOLY, HARMLESS, UNDEFILED SEPARATE FROM SINNERS.
+"WHO IS HE?"
+THE LOGOS, A GOD.
+THE ONLY BEGOTTEN OF JEHOVAH.
+THE BIBLE'S TESTIMONY.
+"HE WHO WAS RICH."
+"BEFORE ABRAHAM WAS I AM."
+"THE FIRST AND THE LAST."
+"JEHOVAH POSSESSED ME IN THE BEGINNING."
+THE LOGOS MADE FLESH, NOT INCARNATED.
+HE HUMBLED HIMSELF.
+"HE WHO WAS RICH FOR OUR SAKES BECAME POOR."
+NO HYPOCRISY IN THIS TESTIMONY.
+OUR LORD'S CONDUCT NOT DECEPTIVE.
+THE HOLY, HARMLESS, UNDEFILED, SEPARATE FROM SINNERS.

-"There is one God, and one Mediator between God and men, the man Christ Jesus, who gave himself a ransom."
-1 Tim.
-2: 5, 6
+"There is one God, and one Mediator between God and men, the man Christ Jesus, who gave himself a ransom."-1 Tim.
+2:5, 6.

-IN PROPORTION as we value the work of the Atonement -our reconciliation to God, and the sacrifice for sin through which it is accomplished-in the same proportion will we esteem him whom the Heavenly Father set forth to be the propitiation for our sins, our Restorer and Life-giver.
-Hence, in approaching the question, Who is this great One whom Jehovah God has so highly honored, and who, by the grace of God, is our Redeemer and Savior? it is befitting that we realize, first of all, our own ignorance of the subject, and our incompetency to reach a conclusion except as the divine Word shall instruct us.
-Secondly, it is befitting, at the very outset of our investigation, that we remember the Apostle's testimony respecting the greatness of this Mediator, and the honor due to him.
+IN PROPORTION as we value the work of the Atonement. our reconciliation to God, and the sacrifice for sin through which it is accomplished, in the same proportion will we esteem him whom the Heavenly Father set forth to be the propitiation for our sins, our Restorer and Life-giver.
+Hence, in coming to the question, Who is this great One whom Jehovah God has so highly honored, and who, by the grace of God, is our Redeemer and Savior? it is fitting that we realize, first of all, our own ignorance of the subject, and our incompetency to reach a conclusion except as the divine Word instructs us.
+Secondly, it is befitting, at the outset of our investigation, that we remember the Apostle's testimony as to the greatness of this Savior, and the honor due to him.
 He says, "Him hath God highly exalted, and given him a name that is above every name, that at the name of Jesus every knee should bow."
-It is written also, "That all men should honor the Son even as they honor the Father."
-Phil.
-2: 9; John 5: 23 we find their testimony very explicit, harmonious and satisfactory.
-We will first state, in synoptical form, what we find to be the Scriptural teaching, the proofs of which we will give further along.
+It is written also, "That all men should honor the Son even as they honor the Father."-Phil.
+2:9; John 5:23.

-Searching the Scriptures carefully to note just what they do say, and what they do not say, respecting our Lord Jesus,
+Searching the Scriptures carefully to note just what they do say, and what they do not say, respecting our